ashejim/C769/_build/html/_sources/task1.md

 % This HTML activates utterances only on this page

 ### Are there any cohorts?
-I don't see where to sign-up on my COS page
+I don't see where to sign-up on my COS page.

 Yes, cohorts run regularly.
 Enrollment typically opens on Mondays and closes Wednesdays.
 You can find the link to sign-up under the *Explore Cohort* section on your C769 COS page.
 If the section is not visible, either enrollment has closed or the cohort will not be available that week.
 See [Webinars and Cohorts](resources:cohort) for more details.

+### Should I check the IRB statement on the approval form?

+You only need to apply for IRB review if you are collecting data involving human participants (this is rarely needed).
+Otherwise, your project is in IRB compliance.
+For more details see [WGU IRB and Human Subject Protections FAQ](https://cm.wgu.edu/t5/Frequently-Asked-Questions/WGU-IRB-and-Human-Subject-Protections-FAQ/ta-p/2002).

 ## Questions, comments, or suggestions?